theambidextrousboy/evrythng-java-sdk/README.md

-# Evrythng API Java wrapper
+# Evrythng API Java Wrapper

 This is a Java wrapper for the Evrythng API.
-You will need an API token for authentication which you can obtain under <http://evrythng.net/settings/tokens>.
+It lets you use all the features provided by our API with pure Java constructs.
+You need an API token for authentication which you can get on <http://evrythng.net/settings/tokens>.

-> Do not consider it as stable, that's just proof of concept.

 ## Setting your API token